ch-anuj/Distributed-Virtual-Stock-Market-Simulation/README.md

 # FRONT OFFICE : Traders and orders will be created.

---  there are N users in each SE having 2 options to buy or sell their stock.
+-there are N users in each SE having 2 options to buy or sell their stock.
---  they have 4 options/(types of orders) to sell(0) or buy(1):
+-they have 4 options/(types of orders) to sell(0) or buy(1):

-        ## 1:: traded at Ask/Bid prices
+        1:: traded at Ask/Bid prices
-        ## 2:: traded at market prices
+        2:: traded at market prices
-        ## 3:: traded at Limit prices (>= || <=: prices)
+        3:: traded at Limit prices (>= || <=: prices)
-        ## 4:: traded at market price if hit the userStopOrder
+        4:: traded at market price if hit the userStopOrder

---  all the options will be generated randomly to simulate a market with many users --  different tunning are done to make graphs look like real markets.
+-all the options will be generated randomly to simulate a market with many users different tunning are done to make graphs look like real markets.

 #### Functions in the first section are